basp/neko/README.md

 ## 猫 (neko)
 Neko is an experiment to build a single player game foundation on the LambdaMOO world idiom.
 LambdaMOO is a multi-user programmable object environment.
 It feels a bit like Smalltalk but it's more specialized and multiple users can edit and use objects at the same time at runtime, it also has a task scheduler and no graphics.
 Not suprisingly, it also originated at Palo Alto during the end of the first golden age of software.

 The LambdaMOO design is quite elegant and the code is fantastic to behold.
-It has a lot of stuff going on and should be recommended reading for every programmer.
+You might have to fix some formatting and there are some fugly macros but it has a lot of stuff going on and should be recommended reading for every programmer.
+There is a whole implementation of a programming language including task based virtual machine.
+There is a intiutive command parser that easily resolves in tandem with the heavily object oriented structure of the runtime world.

 ## Commands
 Neko operates on text commands with the following syntax: